 Breathing Mechanics, Somatic Principles, & Restorative Yoga

-Immerse yourself in a blissful 3-day asana-centered sensory experience led by Jules Mitchell, MS, CMT, ERYT500.
+Immerse yourself in a blissful 5-day asana-centered sensory experience led by Jules Mitchell, MS, CMT, ERYT500.
 This course offers the perfect blend of current science with somatic and restorative education.
 We will explore the profound impact specific breathing practices and techniques have on asana alignment, as well as unwrap the extraordinary potential of movement on neural adaptations and proprioception.
 The fascinating role of mechanical tension on cellular biology completes the research review.

 - Anatomy of the brain